ajayers/landlord/README.md

 *Multitenancy for Rails and ActiveRecord on PostgreSQL*

+# Credit

-This gem started from the Apartment gem but was stripped down, refactored, and re-configured to focus solely on PostgreSQL and the use of ```search_path```.
+This gem started from the [Apartment](https://github.com/influitive/apartment) gem.
+The original code was stripped down and refactored to focus solely on PostgreSQL and the use of ```search_path```.

 ## Installation